jjk-code-otter/climate-indicator-manager/README.md

 six WMO Regional Association areas and for the six African sub regions.
 It can take a while to run because it has to load and process a lot of reanalysis data.

-The gridded data need to be pre-processed by running:

-`python regrid_grids.py`

-which calculates annual average grids on a consistent 5 degree latitude longitude grid for all data sets.

 Building the website
 ====================